 BNPL fraud has two significant consequences for merchants that work with BNLP suppliers.

-●The merchant's reputation: If a merchant's BNPL service cheats a consumer, the customer is unlikely to do business with that merchant again.
+- The merchant's reputation: If a merchant's BNPL service cheats on a consumer, the customer is unlikely to do business with that merchant again.
 Furthermore, the scammed client will likely share their story with friends, family, and social media followers.
 This scenario raises severe concerns about merchants' ability to secure their customers' personal information and data.

 Tips for Securing BNPL Platforms